roadrunner-php/laravel-bridge/README.md

 {
     public function start(WorkerOptionsInterface $options): void
     {
-        // Your custom worker implementation
+        // Your worker implementation goes here
-    }
+        // This method should handle requests from the RoadRunner server }
 }
 ```